dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies07](/images/goalies07.png)

-Now it looks like a best bet at an elbow in remaining unexplained variance at about k = 4 clusters.
+Now it looks like maybe a best bet at an elbow in explaining variance at about k = 4 clusters.

 So rerunning the pairs plot with 4 clusters on the scaled 3 variables:
 ```r